Need some employee engagement ideas to better engage your employees?

 I cannot help but bring up this quote by John Keating (played brilliantly by Robin Williams) in the movie ‘Dead Poets Society’ where he talks to his student.
 It goes like this -“We don’t read and write poetry because it’s cute.
 We read and write poetry because we are members of the human race.
 And the human race is filled with passion.
-And medicine, law, business, engineering, these are noble pursuits and necessary to sustain life.
+And medicine, law, business, engineering, are noble pursuits and necessary to sustain life.
 But poetry, beauty, romance, love, these are what we stay alive for.”
 Expose your employees to the various art forms that exist.

 A stand-up comedian should be able to lift their stories up with their own spin of day-to-day happenings in life.
-Not many of us know how to enjoy a painting, bring an experienced artist who could talk about Impressionism, Fauvism and Pop Art with ease.
-You never know, your employees will get inspired by the beauty of art around them and put their heart and soul in their work.
+Not many of us know how to enjoy a painting, bringing an experienced artist who could talk about Impressionism, Fauvism, and Pop Art with ease.
+You never know, your employees will get inspired by the beauty of art around them and put their heart and soul into their work.
 Or even bring in a motivational speaker who could induce a lot of positivity in the workplace by talking about the importance of working together as a team as well as how to work properly.

 7. Make Your Employees a Part of the Hiring Process

 There is no better way to make your employees feel valued than making them a part of the hiring process.
 It comes with a lot of benefits other than just boosting their ego.
-In fact, you can get a lot of insights by the probable hire and how their skillset (or the lack thereof) would be best suited for the company.
+In fact, you can get a lot of insights from the probable hire and how their skillset (or the lack thereof) would be best suited for the company.

 After the interview process is over, you can ask the employee whether they think the candidate was a good fit and if not what are the reasons for rejecting them.
-They could be a big part of the decision making process for hiring if they have been with the company for a long time.
+They could be a big part of the decision-making process for hiring if they have been with the company for a long time.
 Making them a part of the interview process is a huge morale booster for them and it is a direct message to them saying that they are valued and their contributions are appreciated.

 These are some of the easiest steps that you could get done even today when it comes to engaging your employees.
 Employee engagement activities are a great way for a CEO to understand his employees and vice versa.
 This should also double up as an opportunity for employees to ask questions to the boss.
-Transparency should be the buzz-word in your office and your employees will be super-happy and motivated.
+Transparency should be the buzzword in your office and your employees will be super-happy and motivated.

 Remind the employees that you care about them with your ‘Employment Engagement Activities’, it will automatically improve their productivity and bring in a lot of goodwill.
 Assign people specifically to work on these employee engagement activities so that the best possible methods are brought out in the forefront.